NumEconCopenhagen/projects-2020-zjr-hrv/exam project/README.md

 *2. A derivation of a consumer-problem with intertemporal constraints.

-*3. A Gradient descent function
+*3. An implementation of a gradient descent function

 The **results** of the project can be seen from running [examproject.ipynb](examproject.ipynb).